charbonats/asyncapi-contracts/README.md

 ## Description

-`asyncapi-contracst` is a framework which lets you design your APIs using AsyncAPI specification in a Pythonic way.
+`asyncapi-contracst` is a framework which lets you design, serve and consume your APIs using AsyncAPI specification in a Pythonic way.

 You must first define operations using decorated classes, and then define an application that must implement these operations.

-Once an application is defined, you can generate AsyncAPI specification from it.
+Once an application is defined, and even before operations are implemented, you can generate AsyncAPI specification from it.
+You can also start writing typed-safe client code to consume the yet to be written operations.

 It also integrates with [`nats-micro`](https://charbonats.github.io/nats-micro) to easily deploy an application as a NATS Micro service.

+## Motivation

+I always wanted to try design first approach for my APIs.

+Design first approach is a way to design your APIs before you start implementing them.
+This approach is very useful when you are working in a team and you want to make sure that everyone is on the same page.

+This [blog post from Swagger.io](https://swagger.io/blog/code-first-vs-design-first-api/) explains the difference between design first and code first approach.

+However, in order to use design first approach, you need to have a way to describe your API.
+The most successfull way to describe RESTful APIs is [OpenAPI](https://www.openapis.org/).
+Its counterpart for event driven application is [AsyncAPI](https://www.asyncapi.com/).

+Turns out it's not that easy to find a good tool to design your APIs using AsyncAPI.
+An online editor is available at [https://studio.asyncapi.com/](https://studio.asyncapi.com/), but it's quite slow on a slow internet connection / old computer.
+Also, it's not easy navigating through all the sections of the AsyncAPI specification.

+Due to these reasons, I decided to create a simple tool to design my APIs using AsyncAPI, with a big difference being that API specification is not written directly in AsyncAPI, but using Python classes and objects.

 ## Example